 Bannon indicted on contempt charges for defying 1/6 subpoena

-WASHINGTON (AP) — Steve Bannon, a longtime ally of former President Donald Trump, was indicted Friday on two counts of criminal contempt of Congress after he defied a subpoena from the House committee investigating the Jan.
+WASHINGTON (AP) — Steve Bannon, a longtime ally of former President Donald Trump, has been indicted on two counts of criminal contempt of Congress after he defied a subpoena from the House committee investigating the Jan.
 6 insurrection at the U.S. Capitol.

-If the House votes to hold Meadows in contempt, that recommendation could also be sent to the Justice Department for a possible indictment.
+If the House votes to hold Meadows in contempt, that recommendation would also be sent to the Justice Department for a possible indictment.

+Democrats who voted to hold Bannon in contempt praised the Justice Department’s decision, saying the charges reinforce the authority of Congress to investigate the executive branch and signal potential consequences for those who refuse to cooperate.

+“The days of defying subpoenas with impunity are over,” tweeted House Intelligence Committee Chairman Adam Schiff, who sits on the Jan.
+6 panel and also led Trump’s first impeachment inquiry.
+“We will expose those responsible for Jan 6.
+No one is above the law.”

+The chairman of the Jan.
+6 panel, Democratic Rep. Bennie Thompson, told reporters at an event in his home state of Mississippi on Friday that he will recommend contempt charges against Meadows next week.

-“Mr. Meadows, Mr. Bannon, and others who go down this path won’t prevail in stopping the Select Committee’s effort getting answers for the American people about January 6th, making legislative recommendations to help protect our democracy, and helping ensure nothing like that day ever happens again,” Democrat Thompson and the vice chairwoman of the panel, Republican Rep. Liz Cheney of Wyoming, said in a statement.
+Thompson and the vice chairwoman of the panel, Republican Rep. Liz Cheney of Wyoming, said in a statement: “Mr. Meadows, Mr. Bannon, and others who go down this path won’t prevail in stopping the Select Committee’s effort getting answers for the American people about January 6th, making legislative recommendations to help protect our democracy, and helping ensure nothing like that day ever happens again.”

-The indictment is a victory for House Democrats, who saw dozens of Trump officials decline testimony and defy subpoenas during his presidency.
-The charges support the authority of Congress to investigate the executive branch and signal potential consequences for those who refuse to cooperate.

-Attorney General Merrick Garland said Bannon’s indictment reflects the Justice Department’s “steadfast commitment” to ensuring that the department adheres to the rule of law.
-Each count carries a minimum of 30 days of jail and as long as a year behind bars.
+Meadows and Bannon are key witnesses for the panel, as they both were in close touch with Trump around the time of the insurrection.

+Meadows was Trump’s top aide at the end of his presidency and was one of several people who pressured state officials to try and overturn the results.
+Bannon promoted the Jan.
+6 protests on his podcast and predicted there would be unrest.
+On Jan.
+5, he predicted that “all hell is going to break loose.”

-The indictment alleges that Bannon didn’t appear before the committee as subpoenaed or produce required documents.
-It says he also didn’t communicate with the committee in any way from the time he received the subpoena on Sept.
+The indictment says Bannon didn’t communicate with the committee in any way from the time he received the subpoena on Sept.
 24 until Oct.
 7 when his lawyer sent a letter, seven hours after the documents were due.

 Bannon, who worked at the White House at the beginning of the Trump administration and currently serves as host of the conspiracy-minded “War Room” podcast, is a private citizen who “refused to appear to give testimony as required by a subpoena,” the indictment says.

-Bannon’s attorney did not immediately respond to a message seeking comment.
 When Bannon declined to appear for his deposition in October, his attorney said the former Trump adviser had been directed by a lawyer for Trump citing executive privilege not to answer questions.
+The attorney did not respond to a message seeking comment on Friday.

-This is not the first time Bannon has faced legal peril.
-In August of last year, he was pulled from a luxury yacht and arrested on allegations that he and three associates ripped off donors trying to fund a southern border wall.
+This is not the first time the longtime Trump ally has faced legal peril.
+In August of last year, Bannon was pulled from a luxury yacht and arrested on allegations that he and three associates ripped off donors trying to fund a southern border wall.
 Trump later pardoned Bannon in the final hours of his presidency.

-Meadows defied his subpoena on Friday after weeks of discussions with the committee.
-His lawyer said that Meadows has a “sharp legal dispute” with the panel as Trump has claimed executive privilege over his testimony, as he had with Bannon’s.
+Meadows, a former congressman from North Carolina, defied his subpoena on Friday after weeks of discussions with the committee.
+His lawyer said that Meadows has a “sharp legal dispute” with the panel as Trump has claimed executive privilege over the former chief of staff’s testimony, as he had with Bannon’s.

-The former Republican congressman’s refusal to comply comes amid the legal battles between the committee and Trump as the former president has claimed privilege over documents and interviews the lawmakers are demanding.
-The White House said in a letter Thursday that President Joe Biden would waive any privilege that would prevent Meadows from cooperating with the committee, prompting his lawyer to say Meadows wouldn’t comply.
+The White House said in a letter Thursday that President Joe Biden would waive any privilege that would prevent Meadows from cooperating with the committee, prompting Meadows’ lawyer to say he wouldn’t comply.

 “Legal disputes are appropriately resolved by courts,” said the lawyer, George Terwilliger.
 “It would be irresponsible for Mr. Meadows to prematurely resolve that dispute by voluntarily waiving privileges that are at the heart of those legal issues.”

-As the sitting president, Biden has so far waived most of Trump’s assertions of privilege over documents.
-U.S. District Judge Tanya Chutkan has backed Biden’s position, noting in one ruling this week that “Presidents are not kings, and Plaintiff is not President.”
+As the sitting president, Biden has so far waived most of Trump’s assertions of privilege over documents and interviews, citing the interest of the public in knowing what happened on Jan.
+6. Trump sued the committee and the National Archives to stop the release of documents, and U.S. District Judge Tanya Chutkan has repeatedly backed Biden’s position, noting in one ruling this week that “Presidents are not kings, and Plaintiff is not President.”

-Still, the House panel is continuing its work, and lawmakers have already interviewed more than 150 witnesses so far as they attempt to build the most comprehensive record yet of how a violent mob of Trump’s supporters broke into the Capitol and temporarily halted the certification of Biden’s victory.
+Still, the House panel is continuing its work, and members have already interviewed more than 150 witnesses in an attempt to build a comprehensive record of how a violent mob of Trump’s supporters broke into the Capitol and temporarily halted the certification of Biden’s victory.

-The committee has subpoenaed almost three dozen people, including former White House staffers, Trump allies who strategized about how to overturn his defeat and people who organized the giant rally on the National Mall the morning of Jan.
+The committee has subpoenaed almost three dozen people, including former White House staffers, Trump allies who strategized about how to overturn his defeat and people who organized a giant rally near the White House on the morning of Jan.
 6. While some, like Meadows and Bannon, have balked, others have spoken to the panel and provided documents.

-Like Bannon, Meadows is a key witness for the panel.
-He was Trump’s top aide in the time between Trump’s loss in the November election and the insurrection, and was one of several people who pressured state officials to try and overturn the results.
-He was also by Trump’s side during much of the time, and he could provide information about what the former president was saying and doing during the attack.

-“You were the president’s chief of staff and have critical information regarding many elements of our inquiry,” Thompson wrote in a letter accompanying the Sept.
-23 subpoena to Meadows.
-“It appears you were with or in the vicinity of President Trump on Jan.
-6, had communications with the president and others on January 6 regarding events at the Capitol and are a witness regarding activities of that day.”

 Emily Wagster Pettus reported from Mississippi.
 AP writers Eric Tucker, Nomaan Merchant, Zeke Miller, Farnoush Amiri and Jill Colvin contributed.